Emer17/Krauts/README.md

 # Krauts

-This repository focuses the creation of a new interpreted language by Java, an exercice of Programação I, idealized at the university UFFS located in Brazil.
+A new interpreted language running on top of Java, idealized at Federal University of Fronteira Sul, Brasil